mengzaiqiao/VBCAR/README.md

+## Our VBCAR model have been integrated to the [Beta-Recsys](https://beta-recsys.readthedocs.io/en/latest/notes/models.html) framework.

 This repository contains the Python implementation for VBCAR.
 Further details about VBCAR can be found in our paper:

 ## Variational Bayesian Context-aware Representation for Grocery Recommendation